Towards Quantum Graph Neural Networks: An Ego-Graph Learning Approach: Methodology

 In this paper, we develop a novel quantum-classical hybrid machine learning algorithm for graph-structured data.
 The idea is to develop a quantum GNN by designing a quantum circuit and replacing the Euclidean weight matrices of the GNN with unitary matrices, i.e. quantum gates.
 In this way, we incorporate theoretical ideas from quantum machine learning into deep learning in the graph domain.

-In this section, we first introduce the theoretical framework underpinning our model and provide the mathematical proofs.
-Then, we introduce the quantum circuit to implement DQGNN, the trainable mapping method and the sequential decompositional processing strategy.
-Finally, we introduce the structure of QGNN and explain how the DQGNN can be used to classify quantum states and then summarize the processes underpinning DQGNN.
+In this section, we first introduce the theoretical framework underpinning our model and provide mathematical proof.
+Then, we introduce the quantum circuit to implement the egoQGNN, the trainable mapping method and the sequential decompositional processing strategy.
+Finally, we introduce the structure and explain how the egoQGNN can be used to classify quantum states.
+We then summarize the processes underpinning the egoQGNN.